BORN IN LONDON, UNITED KINGDOM 1953

 Since 2009, his film and video based work has been executed with cameras capable of shooting at extremely high frame-rates per second, which, when played back, slow down ordinary movements to a speed that allows the viewer to perceive infinitesimally small details.
 STREET, inspired by the "actualities" films of Edison, the Lumieres, and other early filmmakers, applies this extreme slow-motion technology to shots taken from a moving car of the neighborhoods and denizens of Manhattan.
 The more recent Portraits, on the other hand, consist entirely of long takes, in medium-close-up, of friends, family, and collaborators.
 Gestures and facial expressions that would ordinarily register subliminally become intensely dramatic moments.

-Nares has been the subject of solo exhibitions at, among others, the Metropolitan Museum of Art, New York; the National Gallery of Art, Washington, D.C.; and Alte Oper, Frankfurt.
+Nares has been the subject of numerous solo exhibitions, including at the Metropolitan Museum of Art, New York, and this past summer, a career-spanning retrospective at the Milwaukee Art Museum.
 His work is included in several prominent public collections, including the Albright-Knox Gallery, Buffalo, NY; The Metropolitan Museum of Art, New York; Museum of Modern Art, New York, and the Whitney Museum of American Art.
 A career-spanning survey of his film and video works were presented in 2008 at Anthology Film Archives, New York; and in 2011 at IFC Center, New York.
 In 2014, Rizzoli published a comprehensive monograph on Nares's career to date.
-The Milwaukee Art Museum will curating a major retrospective in the summer of 2019.
 Nares has lived and worked in New York since 1974.
-He has been represented by Paul Kasmin Gallery since 1991.
+He has been represented by Kasmin since 1991.